 How To Ripen a Mango

-If you can’t find a perfectly ripe mango, don’t fret.
+If you can’t find a perfectly ripe mango, don’t stress.
 You can ripen a mango at home by placing a firm mango on the counter at room temperature — or speed up the process by placing your mango in a paper bag.
 You can slow down the ripening process by putting a ripe mango into the fridge.
 Not all mangoes are the same, and some varieties may shift from dark to light green as they ripen.

 How To Cut a Mango

 Ready to enjoy your mango?
-If you’ve purchased a whole fruit, you’ll need to cut it open to reveal the sweet, juicy inner flesh.
+If you’ve purchased a whole fruit, you’ll need to cut it open to reveal the juicy inner flesh.
 We’ve broken it down step-by-step to show you how to get perfect mango cubes.

 Here’s what you’ll need: